 Minions fans will bring a little mischief home building their own funny characters with moving eyes and taking Gru on a motorbike mission.
 The Minions LEGO range includes the brick-built Minions and their Lair where you can build your favourite Minion then turn it around to reveal their room!
 You can also help Gru and the Minions on their Unstoppable Bike Chase, throwing a banana at the villains and dragging Stuart along on rocket skates.

-LEGO sets are available from Big W, Target, Kmart, Myer, David Jones and toy specialists.
+Check out the Big W Toy Mania Sale for these LEGO sets.
+They are also available from Target, Kmart, Myer, David Jones and toy specialists.

-LEGO has also announced a collaboration with tinsel queen Rachel Burke, the talented artist and designer behind @imakestagram.
-She’s hosting free YouTube ‘craftorials’ inspired by the LEGO DOTS range, including headbands, earrings, abstract artworks, bag charms, sneaker plates, photo frames and decorative bunting.
-As well as unleashing their imaginations at home, LEGO lovers could win a unique LEGO DOTS-inspired Rachel Burke jacket.
+LEGO collaborated with tinsel queen Rachel Burke, the talented artist and designer behind @imakestagram to host free YouTube ‘craftorials’ inspired by the LEGO DOTS range, including headbands, earrings, abstract artworks, bag charms, sneaker plates, photo frames and decorative bunting.

 LEGO has a ton of great ideas to help you keep kids entertained, as well as helping them learn, including daily build challenges and fun online LEGO lessons.
 You can explore a range of building ideas and tutorials, and share your creations with the hashtag #LetsBuildTogether.